 The fair value shown above represents the fair value of the debt instrument, inclusive of both the debt and equity components, but excluding the derivative liability.
-The carrying value represents only the carrying value of the debt component.
+As of December 31, 2020, the carrying value represents only the carrying value of the debt component before the adoption of ASU 2020-06.

-The fair value of the Convertible Notes was determined by using unobservable inputs that are supported by minimal non-active market activity and that are significant to determining the fair value of the debt instrument.
+The fair value of the 2016 Notes was determined by using unobservable inputs that are supported by minimal non-active market activity and that are significant to determining the fair value of the debt instrument.
 The fair value is level 3 in the fair value hierarchy.